openstack-archive/fuel-docs/pages/installation-instructions/0060-understand-the-manifest.rst

 Next ``site.pp`` defines DNS servers and provides netmasks::

   # Specify nameservers here.
-  # Need points to cobbler node IP, or to special prepared nameservers if you known what you do.
+  # You can point this to the cobbler node IP, or to specially prepared nameservers as needed.
   $dns_nameservers = ['10.0.0.100','8.8.8.8']

   # Specify netmasks for internal and external networks.
   $internal_netmask = '255.255.255.0'
   $public_netmask = '255.255.255.0'
   ...
-  #Set this to anything other than pacemaker if you do not want Quantum HA
+  # Set this to anything other than pacemaker if you do not want Quantum HA
-  #Also, if you do not want Quantum HA, you MUST enable $quantum_network_node
+  # Also, if you do not want Quantum HA, you MUST enable $quantum_network_node
-  #on the ONLY controller
+  # only on the controller
   $ha_provider = 'pacemaker'
   $use_unicast_corosync = false